BenchCI Examples¶

 CI-friendly execution through Agent and Cloud Mode

-structured results, logs, Evidence Reports, traceability metadata, measurements, metrics, and artifact integrity manifests
+structured results, logs, Evidence Reports, traceability metadata, fuzz summaries, measurements, metrics, and artifact integrity manifests

 BenchCI scales from: